JosefVilestadGit/executors/docker-reconciler/examples/arrowhead/ARROWHEAD_EXAMPLE.md

 ## Service Definition

-The `arrowhead-cloud-definition.json` defines a new service kind called `ArrowheadCloud` with JSON schema validation for:
+The `arrowhead-cloud-definition.json` defines a new blueprint kind called `ArrowheadCloud` with JSON schema validation for:

 - Cloud naming and identification
 - Database configuration (image, ports, volumes)